Mlaofmd/Mlaofmd/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Protoblox
+- 🔭 I’m currently working on SLIMIUM
-- 🌱 I’m currently learning PHP, Python, C++, C# and Lua
+- 🌱 I’m currently learning PHP, Python, Haxe (for FNF shits lmao), C++, C# and Lua
 - 💬 Ask me about My name is Victor and I love touch grass lmao
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: idk